awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 ### Use of LSTM network to classify a set of pictures.

+To improve the accuracy, the author try to use different picture from the same location and use and LSTM network to try to extract information from multiple images.
+First they created for each images an embedding vector by taking the final layer before the SoftMax layer of the last model.
+Then they fed theses vectors into an LSTM layer.
+They finaly took the output of the last photos and fed into a SoftMax layer that performs the classification.
 Given an image, we extract an embedding vector from the final layer before the SoftMax layer in PlaNet.
 This vector is fed into the LSTM unit.
-The output vector of the LSTM is then fed into a SoftMax layer that performs the classification into S2 cells.
-We feed the images of an album into the model in chronological order.
-For the Inception part, we re-use the parameters of the single image model.
-During training, we keep the Inception part fixed and only train the LSTM units and the SoftMax layer.
+During trainning they frozed the 'embedding layer', and only trained the LSTM and classification layer.

 <p align="center">
 <img src="../../.gitbook/assets/2022spring/29/lstm.png" alt="drawing" width="900" align="center"/>